ibm-cloud-docs/text-to-speech/word-timing.md

 Timing information is useful for synchronizing the audio and the input text.
 For example, you can coordinate a robot's gestures with the content of the synthesized speech.

-The `timings` parameter is not supported for Japanese input text.
+The `<mark>` element and the `timings` parameter are available only with the WebSocket interface, not with the HTTP interface.
+Also, the `timings` parameter is not supported for Japanese input text.
 {: note}

 ## How the service returns word timings